 Immediately after the tests, the output characteristics are measured as specified in 22.108.
+The values measured shall be within the limits specified in 22.108.

 18 Endurance

 Battery-operated energizers shall be so constructed that they are able to endure extreme temperatures that may be encountered in normal use.
 Moreover, overload protection devices shall not operate under these conditions.